 Timmer Blakely

 While Timmer sits well in the rock environment, his original pedigree is in blues in the form of tours/performances with Terry Evans, Ry Cooder, Bo Diddley, and harp master Jason Ricci to name a few.
-When not working with rock legends, Timmer is still first call bassist to several national touring and recording blues acts including Jonn Del Toro, Amanda Fish, Chad Rupp and the Sugar Roots, TJ Wong, the Revival Brothers, and more.
+When not working with rock legends, Timmer is still first call bassist to several national touring and recording blues acts including Jonn Del Toro, Chad Rupp and the Sugar Roots, TJ Wong, the Revival Brothers, and more.
 Timmer is a multiple time winner of the Cascade Blues Association’s prestigious “Muddy Award” in the “ bassist” category and multiple band categories.

 Timmer founded Lightning In A Bottle records, a blues/Americana non profit label, in Portland in 2021 to harness and apply his experiences in a practical manner.
 LIABr ‘s primary goal is to bring highly talented and motivated blues artists together under one roof to work as a coalition sharing resources, and with a strong focus on youth and mentoring.
-Currently LIABr has 21 artists across the United States.
+Currently LIABr has 25 artists across the United States.

 Timmer is an endorsing artist for: